TheLittleNestPlayschool/TheLittleNest/docs/01-vision.md

 The Little Nest is not simply a playschool management system.

-It is the foundation of a connected learning ecosystem that helps families experience education together through storytelling, celebration, and meaningful engagement.
+It is the foundation of a connected learning ecosystem that helps families experience education together through storytelling, celebration, meaningful engagement, and continuous growth.

+Our goal is not to build the application with the most features.

+Our goal is to create the parent experience that families value, remember, recommend, and cannot imagine being without.

 Every design decision should contribute toward that vision.

+---

+# Our Guiding Belief

+Every child has a story.

+Every parent deserves to see it.